dbolotov/minieda/README.md

 # minieda

 A minimalist Python package for exploratory data analysis with pandas.
-It currently contains two functions:
+It currently contains three functions:

-`summarize()`: an expanded version of pandas' `describe()`.
+- **`summarize()`**: an expanded version of pandas' `describe()`.
 Produces a table summary of a pandas Series or DataFrame, including data types, missing values, zero counts, uniqueness, distribution stats, and skew.

-`summarize_ts()`: summarizes one or more datetime columns in a pandas Series or DataFrame.
+- **`summarize_ts()`**: summarizes one or more datetime columns in a pandas Series or DataFrame.
 Ignores non-timestamp columns.
 Includes min/max, range, missing values, uniqueness, and whether the data is sorted.

-`summarize_missing()`: summarizes missing data in a Pandas DataFrame, including total counts and percentages.
+- **`summarize_missing()`**: summarizes missing data in a Pandas DataFrame by rows and columns, including total counts and percentages.

 ### Why use this?